-Calendars are especially useful in managing all the events and activities of family life in addition to schooling, such as medical appointments, sports practices, music lessons, play rehearsals and family outings.
+Calendars are especially useful in managing all the events and activities of family life in addition to schooling, such as medical appointments, sports practices, music lessons, play rehearsals, and family outings.
 Developing a calendar doesn’t have to be complicated.
-Create a calendar on banner paper or a whiteboard, color coding each family member so their demands can be differentiated at a glance.
+Create a calendar on banner paper or a whiteboard, color-coding each family member to differentiate everyone’s demands at a glance.
 Calendaring by the month gives children a visual representation of time, so they can learn to use it effectively.
 Good calendaring also promotes organization that frees time for quality family outings, whether that’s a vacation getaway or a fun time together in the backyard.

 Include Free Time

 Schedules are valuable, but your child is not a machine.
 Incorporate free time to let them play and relax.
 When it’s time to return to work, your child will feel refreshed and energized.
 Accounting for free time teaches your child that time management isn’t about immediately jumping from one assigned task to the next.
 Downtime prompts the child’s brain to reset and absorb the day’s lessons.
 With CCA’s flexible scheduling, cyberstudents can pace their lessons and studies to suit their priorities and energy levels.
 Plus, they have the freedom to schedule field trips and other extracurricular activities that reinforce academics and keep them active and engaged in learning.

 Without the travel and class shuffle of in-person school, it can be tempting to give your child extra work.
 However, adding more work to their day can easily overwhelm children, who can fall behind under the stress of too much school.
 Communicate with your child and their teacher to find a workload and class schedule that fits their pace and makes their day enjoyable.
 A little stress or challenge can be beneficial sometimes, but piling on projects will make school more stressful for your child.

 Help Your Kids When They Struggle